BibhaCoder/AAPIS-Audit-Log/AAPIS™_unseen_data_stress_test.md

 AAPIS™ enters UPRO approximately **twice per year** on average.
 This is deliberate.

-The system requires simultaneous confluence across five independent indicator families — Soil (trend foundation), Water (momentum structure), Fire (MACD confirmation), Space (volatility regime), and Wind (RSI and mean-reversion clearance) — before any green signal is issued.
+The system requires simultaneous confluence across five independent indicator families — Soil, Water, Fire, Space, and Wind — before any green signal is issued.
 Each filter independently disqualifies the majority of market days.
 Together, they concentrate UPRO exposure into a small number of high-probability windows per year.

 **Signal rarity is a feature.** A system that enters UPRO frequently also enters during unfavorable periods — as demonstrated by the RAND benchmark, which uses the same entry count but randomly distributed.
 The selective discipline of AAPIS™ is what separates its 68.9% win rate from RAND's 57.2%.